-Haunted by a puzzle of disjointed memories, a backwoods old man battles dementia, his alienated daughter and the sale of their mountain family farmstead, forcing him to seek redemption for his hollow life, failure as a father, and a horrific childhood tragedy.
+Haunted by a puzzle of disjointed memories, a backwoods old man battles dementia, his alienated children and the sale of their mountain family farmstead, forcing him to seek redemption for his hollow life, failure as a father, and a horrific childhood tragedy.

 Nearing the end of his life, ninety-year-old Jesse Polk exists somewhere between reality and memory; his haunting memories crash into the real world and flow backward and forward in time, creating a fragmented puzzle of his hollow life.
 Even as he battles dementia and a frail body, Jesse struggles to prevent his alienated daughter and caregiver, Ginny, from selling their North Carolina mountain farmstead to pay back taxes.
 Unable to face the inevitable, Jesse retreats deeper into memory.
-On the last night of his life, he has one desperate chance to redeem himself for his role in a tragic childhood accident that set the course for his entire life and holds the key to mending his relationship with Ginny and an estranged son.
+On the last night of his life, he has one desperate chance to redeem himself for his role in a tragic childhood accident that set the course for his entire life and holds the key to mending his relationship with Ginny and his estranged son, Jake.

 In a small town, an irresistible, pill-popping, twenty-something narcissist manipulates then seduces a gay mechanic and a beautiful bartender, unexpectedly developing real feelings for both; when they reject him, he loses at his own seductive game and his shattered psyche turns love into violence.